Bohol Tourist Spots: Chocolate Hills, Tarsiers, & More

 From Oslob to Panglao

 No need to go back to Cebu City to catch a ferry to Bohol!
 Just ride Apekop Travel’s modern boat from Oslob to Panglao.
-This route will definitely save you more time and effort!
+This route will save you more time and effort!
 Click here to book your ride.

 From Siquijor to Tagbilaran